Skip to content

 - "D:/Example/Pictures:/photoprism/originals"

-If read-only mode is enabled, all features that require write permission to the originals folder are disabled, e.g. WebDAV, uploading and deleting files.
-Set PHOTOPRISM_READONLY to "true" in docker-compose.yml for this.
-In addition, you can mount volumes with the :ro flag so that writes are also blocked by Docker.
+When read-only mode is enabled, all features that require write permission to the originals folder are disabled, e.g. WebDAV, uploading and deleting files.
+To do this, set PHOTOPRISM_READONLY to "true" in the environment section of your compose.yaml file.2 You can additionally mount volumes with the :ro flag so that writes are also blocked by Docker.

 /photoprism/storage